lifeBalance/matcha/README/jwt.md

 1. Split the token into its three components: header, payload and signature.
 2. Recalculate a new signature with the first two components.
 3. Compare the new signature with the third component (the signature included in the token).
 If they're the same, we'll return the **decoded payload**, otherwise `false`.

+> To test the decoding function, send a `POST` request to the `/api/login` with your credentials.
+Copy the token and send it in the header of a `GET` request to the same endpoint ([Postman](https://www.postman.com/) really comes in handy here).

 ## Expiring tokens